apmattil/apmattil.github.io/index.md

 Because my_server is private I can not use Foo(), I can not even access/set the bar variable if I change the my_server to public My_server !!

 Now because the my_server is private I can not overwrite the Foo() anymore in my main().

 In C++ you could inherit the whole class (my_utils), and then overwrite the Foo().

-As far I know you can not do this in golang ;(
+As far I know ,you can not do this in golang with out tricks ;(

+# [](#header-3) some whining about this issue

+"They are privat for a reason".. bollocks, my personal quess is that I would do it.. because as said in C++ you can just inherit and do what ever you want with members.

 Yeah, I know this is what the golang interface stuff is for but you see this all the time.. and end up ripping others code.

 A lot of code/project what I have seen are not writen to be extended or used anywhere else than specific case, even the projects intention was to create interface !

 In general I have started to be little sceptical of projects started 2/3 years ago..
 A lot of them seem to be playing with golang and just dumped to github.
+I hope standard library has sceptical members what to put there or were are in the mess as some many other languages.

+So I learned **my lesson**, I have to think what members really need be private or use interface in an github project.
+If I think it is any use to anybody other than just cut and paste code.

 ```
 The end so far.